-You have a personal heath history.
-Talk with your doctor about your risk factors and history with shingles.
-You can take an active role in your care by talking openly and often with your doctor.
+You have your own health history.
+Talk with your doctor about your risk factors and background with shingles.
+By talking openly and often with your doctor, you can take an active role in your care.

-- Bring someone else with you.
-It helps to have someone else hear what is said and ask questions you might not have thought to ask.
+- Bring someone with you.
+It helps to have another person hear what is said and think of questions to ask.
+They may also be able to give more details.

-- Write your questions before you meet with your doctor so you don't forget them.
+- Write down your questions so do you do not forget them.

-- Write down the answers you get and make sure you understand what was said.
-Ask for things to be repeated, if needed.
+- Write down the answers you get and make sure you understand what you are hearing.

-- What should I do so I don’t pass this to others?
+- What should I do so I do not pass this to others?

 - Do I need to stay away from people who are ill?